When one has swelling of the knee, one needs to consider these questions:

 If so, there could be blood in the knee cavity due to damage to internal structures, such as a torn cruciate ligament or a torn meniscus.
-The bleeding could be generalised, tense and painful, with the knee blowing up like a balloon.
+The bleeding could be tense and painful, with the knee blowing up like a balloon due to blood filling the knee capsule.
 This is called an 'haemarthrosis'.
 A tense painful haemarthrosis may need the blood to be aspirated and the knee washed out.

 Bleeding may also be into more discrete areas like the lubricating pockets or bursae which exist around the knee.
 Bleeding into a bursa can cause a painful and tense but discrete swelling.
 It can look more alarming that it really is, as there are no important anatomical structures in the bursae, but they may still need attention from a doctor, and may need aspiration and washing out to prevent adhesions forming and to allow the knee to move freely.

 or perhaps a knee injury a little time ago?

 Old blood in the knee may be causing irritation of the joint capsule lining, and secretion of excessive lubricating (synovial) fluid into the knee cavity.
 The fluid is likely to be dark brown and is called a 'post-haemorrhagic effusion'.
 This is not an emergency but may need attention from the physiotherapist.

 Or did the knee swelling seem to just come on slowly without a knee injury?